Zilliqa/ZRC/zrcs/zrc-7.md

 ## III.
 Motivation

-This specification builds from the using the existing metadata JSON Schema from [ERC721 - Non-Fungible Token Standard](https://eips.ethereum.org/EIPS/eip-721) and utilises the localization JSON schema from [ERC1155 - Multi Token Standard](https://eips.ethereum.org/EIPS/eip-1155).
-Several blockchains and ecosystems have defined a richer standard that previously build on ERC721 that provide a better user experience.
-This specification also takes inspiration from [OpenSea Metadata Standards](https://docs.opensea.io/docs/metadata-standards) to define how non-fungible attributes should be presented and [Algorands Standard Asset Parameters Conventions for Fungible and Non-Fungible Tokens](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0003.md) to define how ecosystem partners should consume the NFT resources by presenting a related mime type.
-By standardising the base JSON to ERC-1155's metadata format, it should ensure that bridging of these assets to Zilliqa causes the least friction for existing marketplaces.
+This specification defines how non-fungible tokens data should be presented from a particular token_uri.
+By standardising the metadata format that tokens in the ecosystem share, it should reduce friction and complexity to individual projects which want to present and consume data from non fungible tokens.

 ## IV.
 Specification

 The metadata specification describes:

-1. the metadata interface that is returned by an API for developers to implement and ecosystems to consume
+1. The metadata standard that should be found when navigating to a particular non fungible token's token_uri.
-2. the localization interface for developers to implement and ecosystems to consume
+2. The localization interface for developers to implement and ecosystems to consume.
-3. the dynamic interpolation that may be present in the URL string, such as {id} and {locale}
+3. The dynamic string literals that may be present in the URL string, such as {id} and {locale}

 ### A. Rationale